Ukrainian men dragged away outside Kyiv nightclubs and restaurants by army recruiters

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-Officers positioned outside the doors of the capital city’s Palace of Sports carried out checks as people left a concert by Ukrainian rock band Okean Elzy.
+Officers positioned outside the doors of the capital city’s Palace of Sports were seen carrying out checks as people left a concert by Ukrainian rock band Okean Elzy on Friday night, local media and witnesses reported.

-Some men appeared to struggle and claim their innocence as they forcibly held or dragged away.
+Some men appeared to struggle and claim their innocence as they were forcibly held or dragged away.

-Restaurants and bars were also raided, including the Goodwine store and popular restaurant Avalon, as officers hunted down those whose military registration documents were not in order.
+Restaurants, shops and bars were also raided including Goodwine, a shopping centre, and Avalon, a popular restaurant, as officers pursued those whose military registration documents were not in order.

 Under Ukraine’s martial laws, men aged between 25 and 60 are eligible for conscription, while men aged between 18 and 60 are not allowed to leave the country.

+Due to a shortage of soldiers, in April, Ukraine reduced its mobilisation age from 27 to 25.

-New legislation passed earlier this year stats that those eligible for military service must put their information into an online system or face penalties.
+New legislation passed also states that those eligible for military service must put their information into an online system or face penalties.

-Speaking to the Associated Press, a 27-year-old man said he saw officers speaking to men, but “didn’t see anything super aggressive”.
+A 27-year-old man said he saw officers speaking to the men in Kyiv, but “didn’t see anything super aggressive”.

 “That inner state of always being in danger, it’s back again,” he told AP reporters, explaining the fear of being drafted for men.